Monday, October 14, 2024

 Not much else to report.
 All in all, he is doing well.
 Today's visit was actually a lot better than previous visits.
 There was hardly anyone there today being the holiday break.
 This is the first year that they didn't have me fill out lengthy paperwork regarding how many servings of vegetables and fruits he eats, how much screen time he gets, how much physical exercise he gets, etc...
 Last year they even had us answer questions about mental health, sexual preference/identity, etc...
 I was in shock last year about everything they wanted to know.
 I was relieved that they didn't ask us any of that this year.

-12/30 we went to the Phoenix Zoo as an early celebration for Dawn's birthday.
+12/30 we went to the Phoenix Zoo as an early celebration for my birthday.
 We ate at Rainforest Cafe.

 New Years Eve was boring as usual.